Dissertation Projects

 Previous results of the study show that the growth in relative poverty of family households since the 1970s is due less to the existence of children per se, but rather attributed to the growth of the polarizing composition of familial and childless households since then.
 In addition, the growth in childless dual-income households has led to high income intensity becoming more important to avoid poverty.
 This, however, is especially rare in family households and has not increased over time either.
 Benefits deriving from family politics such as recently expanding child care in West Germany for under three-year-olds as well as child allowances proof to be efficient in social politics as they demonstrate a poverty-reducing effect for single parents who have constituted an ever-increasing area within the family sector as well as an increasingly central group at risk of poverty since the 1970s.

-Project development: Mara Boehle, M.A.
+Doctoral candidate: Mara Boehle, M.A.

 Project supervision: Prof. Dr. Christof Wolf (GESIS and Mannheim University) and Prof. Dr. Peter A. Berger (Rostock University)